 Term Limits; Retirement Age

 The Board has not established term limits.
 The Board believes long-term, experienced Directors provide continuity of leadership, perspective and understanding of the complex businesses of the Company.
-However, no Director shall stand for reelection after he or she has reached the age of seventy-two.
+However, no Director shall stand for reelection after he or she has reached the age of seventy-five.

 Board Compensation Review